Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 Ingredients

-• Fresh basil pesto: I love Buitoni’s® fresh basil pesto, Rana’s® fresh basil pesto, or make your own.
+• Fresh basil pesto: The secret to big flavor!
+Use fresh (not shelf-stable).
+I love Rana’s® fresh basil pesto, or make your own.

 The veggies sautéing, followed by garlic and seasonings, then crushed tomatoes, all cooking together for this vegetable soup recipe.